Shreeyak/cleargrasp/README.md

 spray painted objects and the transparent objects they were replacing could be observed.
 With high resolution images, sub-millimeter accuracy can be achieved in the positioning of the objects.

-Run the `capture_image.py` script to launch a window that streams images directly from a Realsense D400 series camera.
+Run the `dataset_capture_gui/capture_image.py` script to launch a window that streams images directly from a Realsense D400 series camera.
 Press 'c' to capture the transparent frame, 'v' to capture the opaque frame and spacebar to confirm and save the RGB and Depth images for both frames.

 ## FAQ

 ### Details on depth2depth

-This executable expects the following parameters:
+The `depth2depth` executable expects the following parameters:

-- input_depth.png: The path for the raw depth map from sensor, which is the depth to refine.
+- **input_depth.png**: The path for the raw depth map from sensor, which is the depth to refine.
 It should be saved as 4000 x depth in meter in a 16bit PNG.
-- output_depth.png: The path for the result, which is the completed depth.
+- **output_depth.png**: The path for the result, which is the completed depth.
 It is also saved as 4000 x depth in meter in a 16bit PNG.
-- Occlusion Weights: The depth discontinuities channel is extracted from the occlusion outlines models' outputs scaled and saved as png file.
+- **Occlusion Weights**: The depth discontinuities channel is extracted from the occlusion outlines models' outputs scaled and saved as png file.
-- Surface Normals: The output of surface normals model is saved as an .h5 file
+- **Surface Normals**: The output of surface normals model is saved as an .h5 file
-- xres, yres - The resolution of image in x and y axes.
+- **xres, yres**: The resolution of image in x and y axes.
-- fx, fy - The focal length used to take image in pixels
+- **fx, fy**: The focal length used to take image in pixels
-- cx, cy - The centre of the image.
+- **cx, cy**: The centre of the image.
 Ideally it is equal to (height/2, width/2)
-- inertia weight - The strength of the penalty on the difference between the input and the output depth map on observed pixels.
+- **inertia weight**: The strength of the penalty on the difference between the input and the output depth map on observed pixels.
 Set this value higher if you want to maintain the observed depth from input_depth.png.
-- smoothness_weight: The strength of the penalty on the difference between the depths of neighboring pixels.
+- **smoothness_weight**: The strength of the penalty on the difference between the depths of neighboring pixels.
 Higher smoothness weight will produce soap-film-like result.
-- tangent_weight: The universal strength of the surface normal constraint.
+- **tangent_weight**: The universal strength of the surface normal constraint.
 Higher tangent weight will force the output to have the same surface normal with the given one.

 ### Calculation of focal len in pixels (fx, fy)
 The focal len in pixels is calculated from the Field of View and Sensor Size of camera, as derived from [here](https://photo.stackexchange.com/questions/97213/finding-focal-length-from-image-size-and-fov):